2013 Mauritanian parliamentary election: Campaign

 The two-week campaign period began on Friday 8 November.
 The beginning of the campaign was greeted with fireworks, car honking, and loud music in the streets, in the capital of Nouakchott.

 Mohamed Mahmoud Ould Mohamed Lemine called for Mauritanians to give the Union for the Republic a majority in parliament so that they could support the program of President Mohamed Ould Abdel Aziz.
 The UPR is also the only party fielding a contestant in every constituency.
 The UPR has also criticized Tewassoul for its links to the Muslim Brotherhood, and has called for the movement to dissociate itself from Islamists elsewhere.

 Tewassoul has described its participation as a struggle against what it deems the dictatorship of President Mohamed Oul Abdel Aziz, and Party President Mohamed Jemil Ould Mansour has called for a huge turnout by Tewassoul supporters.

 Thousands of supporters of the COD marched in Nouakchott on 6 November to protest against the election.

 Results

+President Ould Abdel Aziz's party, the Union for the Republic (UPR), secured a one-seat majority in its first ever election; while the Islamist National Rally for Reform and Development secured 16 seats, becoming the second largest political force in Mauritania and leading the opposition.

+Aftermath

 Following the first round of voting, on 23 November, Tewassoul president Jemil Ould Mansour claimed at a party news conference that the party had found "serious irregularities" including ballot stuffing and voting being carried out after the count.
 Mansour claimed these irregularities could discredit the election, and stated that the party had sent a delegation to the electoral commission to complain.
 He did not say which parties he believed to have benefited from the alleged irregularities.